skywardpixel/uw-ical/README.md

 # UW iCal Chrome Extension

-A Chrome extension that adds a "To iCal" button to your MyUW interface.
+A Chrome extension that adds a "Export Schedule" button to your MyUW interface.
 Click to get an .ics file which you can import into your calendar apps.

 ## Credits